hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/686_scc_i.md

 of as the withdrawal of the Self into Its real nature consists in the arresting of all mind-functions and all work.

-Swamiji: Yes, this Samâdhi of which the scriptures speak is a state not at all easy to attain.
+Swamiji: Yes, this Samādhi of which the scriptures speak is a state not at all easy to attain.
 When very rarely it appears in somebody, it does not last for long; so what will he keep himself occupied with?
 Thus it is that after realising that state described in the scriptures, the saint sees the Self in all beings and in that consciousness devotes himself to service, so that any Karma that was yet left to be worked out through the body may exhaust itself.
-It is this state which has been described by the authors of the Shâstras (scriptures) as Jivanmukti, "Freedom while living".
+It is this state which has been described by the authors of the Shāstras (scriptures) as Jivanmukti, "Freedom while living".

 Disciple: So after all it comes about, sir, that unless this state of